mertturkmenoglu/wanderlust/api/docs/database.md

 - Run `make create-migrations` to create a new migration.
 - Run the app with `RUN_MIGRATIONS=1` environment variable to auto run migrations when app is started.
 - Or, you can run `make watch` to run the app with auto migration option enabled.
-- Generate Go files from your schema and query files: `sqlc generate` or `make sqlc-generate`.
+- Generate Go files from your schema and query files: `make sqlc-generate`.

 # Updating the database & models & queries

-- Run `make create-migrations`, give migration a name, and check `internal/db/migrations` folder for the generated migration file.
+- Run `make create-migrations`, give migration a name, and check `internal/pkg/db/migrations` folder for the generated migration file.
 - Fill `.down.sql` and `.up.sql` files with the SQL statements to migrate the database.
 - Go to `internal/db/schema.sql` and add the table definitions.
 - Go to `internal/db/queries` folder and create/update the query file.